marijnfs/zig-nng/doc/design.md

 - Reply and Request struct with guid and data.
 	- union(enum) to serialize

-[DHT]
+[Data]
 - Current block size: 64kb
 	- seems small enough but still substantial
 	- Can store a small image (1200x800 webp 80%)

 - Two types of data
-   - Regular Hash Item
+	[Regular Hash Item]
 	  - Stores value, Key is hash of Item
  	  - Central storage unit
- - Publish Value Item
+	[Publish Value Item]
       - Hash public key -> ID
+      - Makes sure you can't just store any hash
       - Store operation has:
 		- ID
    		- public key + signature
    		- Value to store
    		- Increment number
+   	  - Allows to have central place to store and publish

+These two items can do a lot!
+Together with general Get on Conn ID, you can have safe general updating and publishing.

 - Connection Item
  - ID -> sockaddr
  - ID is right now disconnected from its connection data
+ - Probably best to keep it disconnected, we can always still store them.
  - Kademlia stores these in the DB.
    - hashes conn data and uses that as ID (don't like it)

-   These three items can do a lot!
+[Redundancy]
+- Redundancy is a real issue.
+- Current schemes store data only in one place!
+- Obviously you should store your own data
+	- Could either be separate DB
+	- Or you flag your data in a hashmap / bloom filter so you don't delete it / know what to backup
+- Other schemes, You don't only store data just right before yourself, but also before ID's in your routing table?
+  - How would this factor in in the routing?
+    - I guess if you happen to have it, just reply immediately.
+    - Also, you can check these items with the node in your table; they should be storing them!

 [Network discovery]
 - Initial IP from program input (or db)